-What is hyperhidrosis?
+What is Hyperhidrosis?

 Hyperhidrosis is the medical term for frequent or excessive sweating.
 Sweating is the body’s natural cooling mechanism, but when the body produces more sweat than is necessary to cool the body, this is known as hyperhidrosis.
-Excessive sweating is most common on the palms of the hands, the soles of the feet and the underarms.
+Excessive sweating is most common on the forehead, palms of the hands, the soles of the feet and the underarms.

 What areas can be treated?

-Botox injections for hyperhidrosis works well for excessive underarm sweating and excessive forehead sweating.
+Treatments work well for excessive underarm sweating and excessive forehead sweating.

-What does treatment involve?
+What does Botox® sweating treatment involve?

 Does it hurt?

 The injections are relatively painless and can feel like a small sting.
 A numbing cream is applied beforehand to make the procedure more comfortable.

 Are there any side effects?

-How long does it last?
+How long does do results last?